Causal Discovery from Time Series with Hybrids of Constraint-Based and Noise-Based Algorithms: Introduction

+In summary, our main contributions are the following: \begin{itemize} \item We propose a hybrid framework for the causal discovery of time series that combines parts of noise-based and constraint-based algorithms.
+Within this framework, we derive two classes of algorithms, NBCB and CBNB, which we optimize to infer the causal graph from time series. \item We study theoretically to which extent each class of algorithms is robust against assumption violation. \item We provide extensive simulation studies and real data applications to illustrate the applicability of our approach and their enhanced capabilities against assumption violation compared to original methods.

+\item We introduce two novel datasets about IT monitoring within the set of considered real datasets. \end{itemize}

-The remainder of the paper is organized as follows: Section~\ref{sec:setup} describes the different types of causal graphs that can be used to represent causal relations between time series as well as the different assumptions related to those graphs.
-Section~\ref{sec:RW} discusses related work.
-Section~\ref{sec:main} introduces the two hybrid frameworks, NBCB and CBNB that can handle cyclic summary causal graphs.
-In Section~\ref{sec:exp}, NBCB and CBNB are compared to different causal discovery algorithms on simulated, realistic and real datasets.
-Finally, Section~\ref{sec:conclusion} concludes the paper.
+The remainder of the paper is organized as follows: Section~\ref{sec:Background} describes the different types of causal graphs that can be used to represent causal relations between time series and the different assumptions related to those graphs.
+Section~\ref{sec:related-work} discusses related work and particularly details the steps that compose noise-based and constraint-based algorithms.
+Section~\ref{sec:main} introduces our main contribution, the hybrid framework, which consists of two classes NBCB and CBNB, each of which is detailed in dedicated subsections.
+In Section~\ref{sec:exp}, NBCB and CBNB are compared to different causal discovery algorithms on simulated, realistic, and real datasets.
+Finally, Sections~\ref{sec:discussion} and~\ref{sec:conclusion} discuss and conclude the paper.